sqville/aie/README.rst

 aie may be used under the terms of either the GNU Lesser General Public License (LGPL) or the Eclipse Public License (EPL).

-For more information please see Link to license
+This is to keep in line with qooxdoo's licensing structure.

 Demos
 ===========

-Demos can be seen here.
+Demos can be seen here. <Link to demos once live>

 Quick start
 ===========

-Here is a quick start guide.
+Here is a quick start guide. <Link to quick start guide once live>